 When BG Huxtable did require MilAir support, he submitted his request to his CofS or his Deputy CofS.
 He asserted that, "I don't use the helicopter for display.
 I don't use it for anything other than to get out to the event, and it's always a military event.
 I can honestly tell you, and you guys know it, every mission I've done was for the military.
 Every mission I did was for Soldiers, going to see an event or going for recruiting."
-However, he left determinations regarding the propriety of the use of MilAir up to the testified that if the requirement included passengers, he required the requestor to submit a DD Form 2768, "Military Air Passenger Cargo Request."
+However, he left determinations regarding the propriety of the use of MilAir up to the $\binom{10}{700}$ and his staff.

+testified that if the requirement included passengers, he required the requestor to submit a DD Form 2768, "Military Air Passenger Cargo Request."
 The AASF Operations Officer reviewed each request, checked resource availability, and determined whether they could support the request incidental to other training already scheduled.
 They evaluated "whether it's a VFR [Visual Flight Rules] official flight rules point-to-point training, or a personnel or, on occasion, we'll do an instrument flight plan in conjunction with that so we're doing it incidental to training."
-The (b)(6).(b)(7)(C) testified that prior to receiving the mission request, the Joint Operations Center (JOC) first reviewed it and "they'll deem whether our assets can take care of that."
+The (b)(6)(0)(7)(C) testified that prior to receiving the mission request, the Joint Operations Center (JOC) first reviewed it and "they'll deem whether our assets can take care of that."

-We questioned Maj Gen Newman regarding flights that included explained that although not wholly familiar with travel for non-military passengers, the prospective non-military passengers, including family members, were sent to review.
-If there were any issues, would send them back.
-If (b)(6),(b)(7)(C) thought air travel for non-military passengers was appropriate, he (b)(6),(b)(7)(C) would send the request up to the Public Affairs office at the National Guard Bureau for approval.
+We questioned Maj Gen Newman regarding flights that included ((b)(6), (b)(7)(C).
+He explained that although not wholly familiar with travel for non-military passengers, the prospective non-military passengers, including family members, were sent to (()(6)(6)(7)(C) for review.
+If there were any issues, (b)(6), (b)(7)(C) would send them back.
+If (b)(6), (b)(7)(C) thought air travel for non-military passengers was appropriate, he (b)(6), (b)(7)(C)) would send the request up to the Public Affairs office at the National Guard Bureau for approval.
 At that time, an Invitational Travel Order (ITO) was issued.
-When we pointed out that DoD policy required the governor or lieutenant governor to approve by MilAir, Maj Gen Newman replied that he was told that the governor delegated approval authority to the State secretary for public safety.

-(b)(6),(b)(7)(C) thought air travel Order (ITO) was issued.
-When we pointed out that DoD policy required the governor or lieutenant governor delegated approval authority to the State secretary for public safety.

-(b)(6),(b)(7)(C) that the ITO approval authority for Maj Gen Newman's (b)(6),(b)(7)(C) that the governor or lieutenant governor.
-However, in an e-mail, dated July 7, 2010, (b)(6),(b)(7)(C) that the governor's approval authority to him (the secretary for public safety).
+When we pointed out that DoD policy required the governor or (b)(6), (b)(7)(C) lieutenant governor to approve by MilAir, Mai Gen Newman replied that he was told that the governor delegated approval authority to the State secretary for public safety. ^{(b)(6)}, ^{(b)(7)} clarified that the ITO approval authority for Mai Gen Newman's ^{(b)(6)}, ^(b) was the governor or lieutenant governor.
+However, in an e-mail, dated July 7, 2010, stated the Governor's (6)(6), verbally delegated the governor's (b)(6), (b)(7)(C)approval authority to him (the secretary for public safety).